rugbyprof/1063-Data-Structures/Resources/R02/README.md

 }
 ~~~

-The first 2 chapters at this web site might help also.
-Look [HERE](http://pweb.netcom.com/~tjensen/ptr/pointers.htm).
+The first 2 chapters of this book might help also.
+Look [HERE](./pointers.pdf)